 Med School Focuses on Underserved Areas

-On the banks of the beautiful Bayou DeSiard in Monroe, Louisiana, sits the state’s first and only college of osteopathic medicine, the Edward Via College of Osteopathic Medicine (VCOM).
-VCOM’s new Louisiana campus is a partnership between VCOM and the University of Louisiana Monroe (ULM).
+Nestled along the serene shores of Bayou DeSiard in Monroe, Louisiana, you’ll find a significant milestone in the state’s healthcare landscape—the Edward Via College of Osteopathic Medicine (VCOM).
+This institution is Louisiana’s first and only college of osteopathic medicine, which has established an important partnership between VCOM and the University of Louisiana Monroe (ULM).

-VCOM-Louisiana was established to address a physician shortage in Louisiana, which currently ranks 39th in the U.S. for per capita primary care physicians.
-In fact, 81% of the state has been designated a health professional shortage area by the Louisiana Department of Health.
+The genesis of VCOM-Louisiana arose from a critical need: the shortage of physicians in the state.
+Currently ranking 39th in the U.S. for per capita primary care physicians, Louisiana has declared 81% of its territory as a health professional shortage area, according to the Louisiana Department of Health.

-VCOM has a match rate of 99.4% for residency programs, and their graduates get matched into programs in even the most competitive categories.
-The average match rate for osteopathic graduates in the U.S. is 84.6%.
+VCOM’s accomplishments include a remarkable 99.4% match rate for residency programs, with its graduates securing placements in even the most competitive categories.
+This figure significantly surpasses the average match rate for osteopathic graduates in the U.S., which stands at 84.6%.

-VCOM understands and embraces the idea that diversity among students and faculty enhances the quality of VCOM’s medical education.
-The College actively recruits minority students who are underrepresented in healthcare professions.
-The curriculum also teaches students to provide culturally sensitive, comprehensive medical care to communities with minority populations.
+Diversity, which enhances the quality of medical education, is a cornerstone of VCOM’s educational philosophy.
+The College actively seeks out and recruits minority students who are underrepresented in healthcare professions.
+The curriculum also instills the importance of providing culturally sensitive, comprehensive medical care to communities with significant minority populations.

 For more information about VCOM and the Louisiana campus, visit www.vcom.edu.